 Check out their docs to learn how to utilize Docker images within the GitLab suite of tools.

 Codefresh is another CI/CD platform that has placed a heavy focused on its container first user base, offering Docker-in-Docker as a service for building CI/CD pipelines with each step of a pipeline running in its own container.

 The Codefresh user interface is clear, smart, and easy to understand.
 You can launch a project and check its working condition as soon as the project is built and the image is created.
 You can also choose from a number of templates to smoothen the movement of your current project to containers.

 Codefresh puts a big focus k8s, and in has some neat helm features too.
 Anchore’s helm chart is listed in the codefresh ui.

 With Codefresh’s suite of tools, users can easily build, test, push, and deploy images, utilize a built-in Kubernetes dashboard, Docker registry, as well as release management making it much easier for container users to get work done quickly and efficiently.

-Learn more about how codefresh works with containers in their documentation here: https://codefresh.io/docker-tutorial/
+Learn more about how Codefresh works with containers in their documentation.

-With the a growing move to containers in 2019, we can only expect to CI/CD tools place an even heavier focus on building solutions to support container.
+With the growing move to containers in 2019, we can only expect CI/CD tools to place an even heavier focus on building solutions to support containers.

 This shift to a container friendly ecosystem has and will help thousands of companies continue to see a decrease in their build time, test time, time to release.